migueravila/SimpleFox/README.md

 # SimplerentFox

-A theme for Firefox and Thunderbird completly transparent
+A theme for Firefox and Thunderbird completly transparent (Now with system buttons and compatibility with Windows)

 ## Firefox: